I hope that doesn’t make a bunch of new people want to read my blog. To be clear, I’m not “doing” Joe.

 Not one damn grocery item on the list.

-An honest list from a someone who has nothing to gain monetarily by sharing this with you and who and who probably doesn’t have any business being on the inside of one.
+An honest list from a someone who has nothing to gain monetarily by sharing this with you.

 They are selling this scent on Amazon for $14.
 I am quite sure it wasn’t even close to that price at Trader Joes.
 Way sleazy, Bezos.